asrcpq/tttz/src/ruleset/doc/rule.md

 * SRS(with 180, asymmetric I kick) kick table

-* Garbage in same attack has a 30%(or 40%) probability to shift, slot width = cleared lines.
+* Garbage in same attack has a 40% probability to shift,

 ## Special Attack Table